-This paper is related to the vast literature aimed at explaining productivity differences across firms (see Syverson, 2011, for a survey).
+This article is related to the vast literature aimed at explaining productivity differences across firms (see Syverson, 2011, for a survey).
 To the best of our knowledge, the link between innovation choices and the variability of technology has received little attention.
-Some papers consider the distinction between radical and incremental innovation (e.g., Acemoglu and Cao, 2015).
+Some papers consider the distinction between radical and incremental innovation (Acemoglu and Cao, 2015).
 But these types of innovations differ more in the degree to which they replace or complement existing technologies, rather than in the variance of the potential outcomes.
-Some exceptions are
+Some exceptions are Gabler and Poschke (2013), Bartelsman et al. (2016) and Caggese (2016), who study how distortions affect the choice between risky technologies.
+Yet, even these papers do not study the implications for the distribution of firms and wages, which remains an under-explored and promising area of research.